johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 A few notes:

 - Per the documentation, if `log_min_error_statement` is set to `ERROR` (which is the default), the statement that timed out will also be logged as a [query_canceled](https://www.postgresql.org/docs/current/errcodes-appendix.html#:~:text=57014,query_canceled) error (code `57014`).
-You can use this to identify slow queries and optimize them.
+You should use these logs to identify slow queries.
-- PostgreSQL supports setting a database-wide statement timeout, but the docs don't recommend it because it can cause problems with long-running maintenance tasks, such as backups.
+- PostgreSQL supports setting a database-wide statement timeout, but [the docs don't recommend it](https://www.postgresql.org/docs/current/runtime-config-client.html#:~:text=Setting%20statement_timeout%20in%20postgresql.conf%20is%20not%20recommended%20because%20it%20would%20affect%20all%20sessions.) because it can cause problems with long-running maintenance tasks, such as backups.
 Instead, it is recommended to set the statement timeout on a per-connection basis as shown above.
 - MySQL appears to support a similar [`max_execution_time`](https://dev.mysql.com/doc/refman/8.0/en/optimizer-hints.html#optimizer-hints-execution-time) parameter, but I haven't tested it.
 - Statement timeouts may differ across servers.
 For example, you probably want to set a higher statement timeout on your celery workers than on your web servers.
 You can do this by conditionally setting the statement timeout: